When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Until this point, your baby’s lungs were filled with fluid from the womb.
-As your baby breathes, the lungs expand, forcing the liquid out through the blood and lymph system (1).
+Before birth, your baby’s lungs are filled with fluid.
+As they take their first breath, the lungs expand and force that liquid out through the blood and lymph system (1).

 Why Some Newborns Don’t Cry